Re-Visiting the Highly Active Adhesives and Sealants Market

 Lincoln International has advised Highlander Partners on the sale of QTI Fibers to Norwest Equity Partners

-Lincoln International advised shareholders of Ashapura on the sale of its majority stake to Azelis
+Lincoln International advised shareholders of Ashapura on the sale of a majority stake to Azelis

 Lincoln International has advised Creafund and private shareholders on the sale of Aalterpaint to Quva